(2023) CPT Code 85025 | Description, Guidelines, Reimbursement, Modifiers & Examples

 CPT code 85025 refers to the blood test as per the concerned physician’s order, and it includes the whole specimen of the blood of a specific patient.
-CPT 85025 involves a fully automated Blood Count (CBC) through an automated process, of course, by making use of the related gadgets.
+CPT 85025 involves a fully automated Blood Count (CBC) through an automated process using the related gadgets.

 CPT 85025 is a laboratory-based code for CBC (Complete Blood Count).
-A blood specimen is withdrawn from the patient’s vein, and the method used for its measurement is termed as ‘automated cell count.’
+A blood specimen is withdrawn from the patient’s vein, and the method used for its measurement is termed an ‘automated cell count.’

 Remember that the differentiated leukocytes include granulocytes (neutrophils, eosinophils, basophils) and non-granulocytes (lymphocytes and monocytes).

 It should be kept in mind that there is a slight difference between CPT Code 85025 and CPT 85027.

 CPT 85025 includes an automated complete blood picture (CBC) with differential WBC count, whereas CPT 85027 includes an automated complete blood picture.
 The lab technician, the pathologist, and the physician, who order the test, must go as per the coding as the blood-related disorders are usually nonspecific.
 They should be precise in these issues.

 A complete blood count (CBC) offers a detailed overview of different types of blood cells.
 A lab technician or a pathologist conducts this test by drawing blood from the patient’s vein with a syringe and storing it in a test tube with a proper amount of anticoagulant chemical, either citrate or EDTA.

 Later, he sends it to the laboratory where a top-notch “automated analyzer” made from cutting-edge technology may be used to automatically count the number of cells.